Outer Wilds: Development and release

 During that year of development, Annapurna Interactive approached the studio to be the publisher, buying out the investment and rights from Fig. The original investors in the game received a 245% return on their investment.
 Annapurna, in turn, pushed for the game to be more than a polished student project, and the development timeline was extended, delaying the planned launch from 2016 to 2018.
 This was later delayed to 2019, with the game also planned for release on the Xbox One.
 Mobius began work with Section Studios, a video game art company, to develop concept art for the revamped game.
 The two companies went through several iterations of design prototypes, while Mobius built development tools, before they aligned on a coherent aesthetic and Mobius built a vertical slice of Giants Deep for Annapurna.
 Mobius then hired an in-house art team and built the rest of the game as the last phase of development.
+This was largely due the difficulty of explaining to new contractors the design constraints of having the game world made up of moving, explorable spheres, which prevented many common game art techniques and forced several uncommon programming and development restrictions.

 Outer Wilds was released digitally on PC and Xbox One on May 28, 2019.
 In exchange for additional financial support, the game was initially a timed exclusive on the Epic Games Store, delaying support for a Linux version.
 A PlayStation 4 version was released on October 15, 2019, a PlayStation 5 and Xbox Series X and Series S version on September 15, 2022, and a Nintendo Switch version on December 7, 2023.
 A physical PlayStation 4 version was released by Limited Run Games in 2020, and physical PlayStation 5 and Switch versions were released as part of collectors editions by iam8bit and Happinet in 2024.
-A concept art book with developer commentary, Field Guide to the Outer Wilds, was released in 2024.
+Two books with concept art and developer interviews, Field Guide to the Outer Wilds and Outer Wilds: Design Works, were released in 2024 and 2025.